-Classically French Potato Anna or Pommes Anna is a beautiful and delicious dish of thinly sliced potatoes with copious amounts of melted butter.
+Classically French Potato Anna or Pommes Anna is a simple 3-ingredient side dish with beautiful and delicious layers of thinly sliced potatoes.
+Melted butter and thyme flavor this classic French dish.

 The dish is reputed to be of the Napoleonic era and is most commonly credited to Adolphe Dugléré, chef to the Rothschild family and manager at Les Frères Provençaux at the Palais-Royal from 1848 to 1866.

-Traditionally baked and browned in a skillet or mold, it is then turned out onto a serving platter and cut into wedges.
+Traditionally, Potato Anna is baked and browned in a skillet and then turned out onto a serving platter and cut into wedges.

 1/2 cup clarified butter, melted